nefD/unicodetiles.ts/README.md

 # unicodetiles.ts
-A TypeSciprt port of the Unicodetiles.js javascript library.
+A Typescript port of the Unicodetiles.js javascript library.